collectiveaccess/CollectiveAccessManual/src/pages/contributing.md

 ## Support and documentation

-You can help other community members by posting to the [support forum](https://support.collectiveaccess.org/) or responding in the [community Gitter chat](https://app.gitter.im/#/room/#collectiveaccess_support:gitter.im)
+You can help other community members by posting to the [support forum](https://support.collectiveaccess.org/) or responding in the [community Gitter chat](https://app.gitter.im/#/room/#collectiveaccess_support:gitter.im).

 Alternatively, expanding or improving [this documentation](/) will help too!
-If you aren't familiar with markdown (which is used to write pages) you can still offer suggestions or documentation improvements [via the issue tracker](https://github.com/collectiveaccess/CollectiveAccessManual/issues).
+If you aren't familiar with [markdown](https://www.markdownguide.org/) (which is used to write pages) you can still offer suggestions or documentation improvements [via the issue tracker](https://github.com/collectiveaccess/CollectiveAccessManual/issues).